 Medieval Archaeology

 The Honorary Editor welcomes original submissions of international significance, or national significance and international interest, which match the objectives of the Society.
 Information on submitting research articles and shorter contributions can be found on the How to Contribute page.
 For details of how to submit fieldwork summaries and highlights for publication, see the Medieval Britain and Ireland page.
-Please send books for review directly to the Reviews and Medieval Britain and Ireland Editor.
+Please send books for review directly to the Reviews Editor.

-The Society annually awards the Martyn Jope Award of £200 for the best novel interpretation, application of analytical method or presentation of new findings published in its journal.
+The Society annually awards the Editor’s Award (formerly the Martyn Jope Award) of £300 for the best novel interpretation, application of analytical method or presentation of new findings published in its journal.

 Volumes 1 to 50 of our journal are now available free-of-charge online via ADS, while volumes 44 onwards are available online for our members at Taylor and Francis Online.